Finite-dimensional quantum groups of type Super A and non-semisimple modular categories: Introduction

 \subsection{Motivation}

 Modular categories are tensor categories of special interest to quantum algebra, low-dimensional topology, and quantum field theory.
 Modular tensor categories are usually assumed to be semisimple, i.e., they are modular fusion categories; in this case, they provide invariants of framed links and $3$-manifold through topological quantum field theories (TQFTs) of surgery or Reshetikhin--Turaev type \cite{RT91}.
-Notable examples are obtained using the semisimple quotient of the representation category of a finite-dimensional quantum group $u_q(\fr{g})$ associated to a semisimple complex Lie algebra $\fr{g}$ and a root of unity $q$.
+Notable examples are obtained using the semisimple quotient of categories of tilting modules over the quantum group associated to a semisimple complex Lie algebra $\fr{g}$ and a root of unity $q$, see \cite{AP} or, e.g., \cite{BK}*{Section 3.3}.

-The nonsemisimple category of $u_q(\fr{g})$-modules is a finite non-degenerate ribbon category and, thus, possesses all features of a modular fusion category besides semisimplicity.
+The non-semisimple category of $u_q(\fr{g})$-modules, where $q$ is a root of unity of odd order $\ell\geq 3$,\footnote{When $\fr{g}$ is of type $G_2$, assume $l$ is coprime to $3$} is a finite non-degenerate ribbon category and, thus, possesses all features of a modular fusion category besides semisimplicity.
 Moreover, the non-semisimple category of $u_q(\fr{g})$-modules possesses richer structure due to non-split extensions and projective objects of quantum dimension zero which vanish in the semisimple quotient.
 It was already observed by V.~Lyubashenko \cites{Lyu,KL} that invariants of $3$-manifolds, and representations of mapping class groups, can be obtained from a non-semisimple modular category.
 Lyubashenko's constructions were later renormalized and extended to a $3$-dimensional TQFT \cites{DGGPR,DGGPR2}; see also \cites{LMSS,SW} for extensions of Lyubashenko's construction of mapping class group actions to cochain complexes.
 More recently, $3$-dimensional quantum field theories were constructed from non-semisimple categories of quantum group representations \cite{CDGG}.